The Puzzle Place

 The Puzzle Place is an American children's television series produced by KCET in Los Angeles and Lancit Media in New York City.
-Although production was dated and premiered on two Los Angeles PBS stations, KCET and KLCS, on September 15, 1994, it did not officially premiere on all PBS stations nationwide until January 16, 1995, with its final episode airing on December 4, 1998, and reruns airing until March 31, 2000.
+Although production was dated and premiered on two Los Angeles PBS stations, KCET and KLCS, on September 15, 1994, it did not officially premiere on all PBS stations nationwide until January 16, 1995, with its final episode airing on December 4, 1998, and reruns airing until March 31, 2000 when the show was replaced by Between the Lions on the schedule lineup.
 It became one of PBS Kids' most popular series on the line-up since Sesame Street.

-On April 3, 2000, Between the Lions replaced it on the schedule of many PBS stations.